falafeljan/dariah-ch-workflows-workshop-2019/README.md

-# From Me to You: Peer-to-Peer Collaboration With Linked Data
+# From Me to You: Peer-to-Peer Collaboration with Linked Data

 [![DOI](https://zenodo.org/badge/206756297.svg)](https://zenodo.org/badge/latestdoi/206756297)